 In our Gospel, we read that Jesus was being tested by the Pharisees who asked, “Is it lawful for a man to divorce his wife for any cause whatever?”
 Their intent once again was to attempt to trap Jesus by pitting him between the letter and the spirit or intent of the law concerning a man and woman becoming one flesh in marriage.
 Jesus responds very clearly upholding the sacred nature of marriage and condemning the divorce the Pharisees were speaking of.
 But what was in Jesus’ heart as he responded to these hypocrites?
 Was he speaking of divorce as the totally forbidden result of a loveless marriage or was he referring to the hardness of hearts exhibited by the hypocrisy of the Pharisees?

-A while ago, Pope Francis spoke of divorced Catholics, a very large population of good men and women who sit in our pews Sunday after Sunday.
+A few years ago, Pope Francis spoke of divorced Catholics, a very large population of good men and women who sit in our pews Sunday after Sunday.
 In his words, we are perhaps given insight into what was in the heart of Jesus when he encountered the Pharisees.
 Pope Francis spoke with great love about our divorced brothers and sisters.
 He said, “People who started a new union after the defeat of their sacramental marriage are not at all excommunicated, and they absolutely must not be treated that way,” the pontiff told pilgrims and tourists at his first general audience after a summer break.
 “They always belong to the church.”
 In fact, he went on to say that the Church is a mother who never stops loving her children!

 Hopefully, the Gospel encounter in today’s liturgy of the Word between the love of Jesus and the hypocrisy of the Pharisees invites us to reflect on our own attitudes toward those who are divorced and remarried.
 Ideally, following the heart of Jesus and the compassion of Pope Francis, we will not have hardened hearts like the Pharisees and will try to listen to everyone’s story with compassion and love.
 Just as there are many different kinds of vegetables, so also are there many different reasons for divorce and, hence, many ways to see those who are divorced and now remarried.
 They remain our brothers and sisters deserving of our love.